WBW462/frontend-nanodegree-mobile-portfolio/README.md

 _project-webperf (html)_

-**NOTE**--the "dist (folder)" is created when Grunt is run in the Command Prompt window and is not an original source folder.
+**NOTE**--the **dist (folder)** is created when Grunt is run in the Command Prompt window and is not an original source folder.
 Running
 Grunt processes the code in the Gruntfile, using the Grunt packages in the package.json file.
 These packages are installed after installing grunt-cli, see above, INSTALLATION: Grunt.
 Gruntfile.js and package.json are also not original source files.
-These files with the "dist (folder)" were created to created to meet or exceed specifications for this project.
+These files with the **dist (folder)** were created to created to meet or exceed specifications for this project.

 # VIEWING:
 To view on your computer open the index.html file.
 PageSpeed scores can be viewed by entering url provide by running ngrok.exe at